Canon 2000D vs Panasonic GX80

 |Panasonic GX7« »||Y||stereo||mono||-||-||mini||2.0||Y||Y||-||Panasonic GX7|

-Both the 2000D and the GX80 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the GX80 are recent models that are part of the current product line-up.
 The GX80 replaced the earlier Panasonic GX7, while the 2000D followed on from the Canon 1300D.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 2000D vs Panasonic GX80